IPR.VC: Targeting Untapped Content Investments

 - IPR.VC is generating returns for its investors through investing in European filmed entertainment – TV, film and interactive content – a sector with little exposure by VC funds due to its specialized nature.

 - IPR.VC’s investment instrumentation provides fast capital rotation, downside protection and low overall costs for its funds.
-IRR target is 21% (net).
+Fund II IRR target is 21% (net).
 The strategy enables mezzanine risk level at VC class returns.

 The Fund follows the best practices of Invest Europe’s recommendations for Governing and Reporting Principles which have been widely used in private equity and venture capital industries.
 Investments are reported at fair value according to IPEV Valuation Guidelines.
 Reporting to investors follows Invest Europe’s professional standards.
 Reporting is done quarterly at a minimum to the Fund Investors (LPs).
 The Fund I investors are all Finnish companies or institutions.